SamuelCochrane/mkdocs-blog/docs/posts/It Is Their Nature.md

 [[Things have an essential nature|Things have an essential nature]] which cannot be changed, **even if doing so seems like it would benefit them**.

-[[The Scorpion And The Frog|The Scorpion And The Frog]].
+[[./The Scorpion And The Frog|The Scorpion And The Frog]].
 The scorpion stung the frog because that's what scorpions do.
 A scorpion that doesn't sting frogs is no scorpion at all.

 It appears to go against [[Rational Self Interest|Rational Self Interest]] at first.
 He could have acted differently and everything would have been fine.